Sanjay Singh (AAP politician)

-Sanjay Singh (born 22 March 1972) is an Indian politician, activist, national spokesman for Aam Aadmi Party, a member of the Rajya Sabha from Delhi.
+Sanjay Singh (born 22 March 1972) is an Indian politician and activist, currently serving as a Member of Parliament for Delhi since 2018.
+Singh is also the national spokesman for the Aam Aadmi Party.

-He was active with Arvind Kejriwal in his campaigns from the Right To Information campaign in 2006 to the IAC movement led by social activist Anna Hazare.
+He was active with Arvind Kejriwal in his campaigns, spanning from the Right to Information endeavour in 2006 to the IAC movement led by social activist Anna Hazare.

 Career

 Activism

-He formed the Azad Samaj Seva Samiti in Lucknow in 1994.
-He claims to have worked towards providing employment opportunities to the poor.
+He formed the Azad Samaj Seva Samiti in Lucknow in 1994, which he has described as an initiative aimed at providing employment opportunities to economically disadvantaged communities.

 He has been a fellow companion of socialist leader Raghu Thakur of the Democratic Socialist Party and participated in various welfare and socialist conferences and movements along with him.
 Singh also proffered his services for disaster relief operations in Gujarat, Uttarakhand, Jammu and Kashmir, Tamil Nadu and Nepal.

 Aam Aadmi Party

 Singh is a founder member of Aam Aadmi Party.
-During Delhi 2020 elections he was made the campaign in-charge along with Pankaj Gupta who was made the campaign director.
+During the 2020 Delhi elections, he was designated the campaign in-charge along with Pankaj Gupta, who was entrusted the duties of the campaign director.

 Career as MP

 In January 2018, Singh was elected as a Member of Parliament in Rajya Sabha from Delhi.

-His career as an MP has been marked with several controversies often due to his penchant for creating a nuisance or due to his convictions and court cases.
-On the passing of the 2020 Indian agriculture acts in the Rajya Sabha, Sanjay Singh along with seven other members were suspended from the Rajya Sabha for their unruly behavior in the house for tearing documents, breaking mics and heckling the Deputy Chairman of the Rajya Sabha.
-Three years later, in 2023, he was again suspended from Rajya Sabha for entire monsoon session by Vice President Jagdeep Dhankhar due to 'repeatedly violating the directions of the chair'.
+During the furore and public outcry over the passing of the 2020 Indian agriculture acts by the BJP-led central government, Sanjay Singh, along with seven other members of the opposition, were suspended from the Rajya Sabha by its Deputy Chairman for conducting protests within the Parliament.

+Three years later, in 2023, Singh was suspended from the Rajya Sabha yet again for the entirety of the monsoon session by Vice President Jagdeep Dhankhar after he protested against the BJP-led central government for introducing a bill to pave the way for its paramountcy over the elected government in Delhi on matters related to administration of services in the state, and for demanding that Prime Minister Narendra Modi break his prolonged silence on the ethnic conflict marring Manipur and issue a statement.

-Singh raised concerns related to child deaths, child trafficking, stringent punishments for sexual abuse of children amongst others in parliament.
+Singh raised concerns related to, inter alia, child deaths, child trafficking, stringent punishments for sexual abuse of children in the Parliament of India.
 He was felicitated with the PGC Award by UNICEF India in 2020 for his efforts.

-Singh was elected again as a Member of Parliament in January 2024.
+Singh was nominated for another tenure as a Member of Parliament in the Rajya Sabha in January 2024.